HybridDog/linemaker/README.md

 click RMB on a node, hold aux1 to invert pt
 hold RMB, hold aux1 for a 2d line, hold right and left for a straight line
 left click a node to change range, hold shift to change pt, additionally hold aux1 to invert pt
-release RMB to set nodes, hold up and down to abort if placing didn't succeed
+release RMB to set nodes, hold up and down to abort queue if placing didn't succeed

 The tool should not only place nodes in a line,
 it even uses the replacer or any tool in the next slot.